Home > Latest News > How can video games affect our body image?

 Representation of Diverse Bodies in Gaming

-An anonymous contributor dived further into this: “Games tend to largely feature conventionally attractive women, which instills this feeling that people are only invested in the stories of attractive women.
-Games also tend to use fat characters for comedic effect, take Bob in Tekken or Wedge in FF7 – there must be in-jokes that mention their weight – fat bodies are something to be laughed at, and if you are fat you’d better be in on the joke or you’re not cool.
-It may be that this is echoing real life, rather than influencing it, but it is certainly reinforcing it.”
+Another contributor who wishes to remain anonymous shared these thoughts: “Games tend to largely feature conventionally attractive women, establishing this idea that people are only invested in the stories of attractive women.
+Games also tend to use fat characters for comedic effect.
+Take Bob in Tekken or Wedge in FF7 – there must be in-jokes that mention their weight – fat bodies are something to be laughed at, and if you are fat, you’d better be in on the joke or you’re not cool.”

-Sexualisation of Characters
+Sexualisation of Characters in Video Games

 They also found a positive relationship between the sexualization of characters and their physical capability, raising concerns about how ‘traditionally attractive’ characters are often treated as superior.